howdyai/botkit/readme.md

 | Argument | Description
 |---  |---
-| config | configuration object containing clientId, clientSecret, redirect_uri and scopes
+| config | configuration object containing clientId, clientSecret, clientRedirectUri and scopes

 Configure Botkit to work with a Slack application.